ileathan/encode-x/README.md

 **4.)** Ability to encode and decode streems of pure 0's. (usually lost data in encodings).

-**5.)** Ability to encode to an alphabet differant than the incomings base alphabet.
+**5.)** Ability to encode/decode from/to using a base different than the incoming/outgoing base.

 **6.)** For example using the above feature we can swap from alphabet 1 to 2 using `from10To10`.